Keeping Remote Workers HIPAA Compliant

 It doesn’t matter what position your employees hold within your practice, staying HIPAA compliant while working from home is everyone’s responsibility.

-Not Staying HIPAA Compliant When Working from Home Can Cost You…Big Time
+Not Keeping Remote Workers HIPAA Compliant Can Cost You…Big Time

 If you think HIPAA doesn’t target remote workers, think again.
-Although some of these violations are relaxing in the face of the pandemic, practices must prove “good faith” in their duties by proving the steps they are taking to keep everything as secure as possible.
-Don’t be lulled into a sense of false security, though; once this pandemic has eased, fines and violations will be back in full force.
+Although some of these violations are relaxing for health agencies using a remote workforce, practices must prove “good faith” in their duties by proving the steps they are taking to keep everything as secure as possible.
 Don’t be fooled into complacency.
 There are still very strict guidelines for applications that can be used, data and file storage, and other PHI.
+There’s even verbiage about phone systems within the HIPAA.

 One of the most important groups working to keep remote workforces HIPAA compliant is The Compliancy Group, a HIPAA compliancy software developer.